booksmerge/1099-nec-vs-1099-misc/README.md

 Use 1099-NEC for contractor payments.
 Use 1099-MISC for other payments like rent and royalties.
 Call 1-866-513-4656 to speak with a Booksmerge tax expert and get clear guidance to avoid filing mistakes and stay compliant.
 #
 # IRS Tax Form Filing And Deadline 2026
 Below is a complete list of U.S. tax forms with their 2026 filing deadlines.
-This guide helps you identify the correct tax form, understand its due date, and file accurately on time.
-If you need assistance, a toll-free number is provided for expert help.
+These forms are carefully selected from the official <a href="https://www.irs.gov" target="_blank" rel="noopener noreferrer">IRS</a> website, which usually takes hours or days to navigate.
+We have organized all the required forms in one place to save you time and make tax filing easier.
+If you need help, a toll-free number is provided for expert assistance.
 # Form W-2 Wage and Tax Statement Filing Deadline Jan 31 2026
 Form W-2 reports employee wages and taxes withheld.
 Employers must file accurately by Jan 31.
 Need help?
 Call on toll free No.1-866-513-4656.